serinth/serverless-python-boilerplate/README.md

 ## 2. Deploy

-Replace this section in `serverless.yaml`:
+Uncomment and replace the info in this section of `serverless.yaml`:
 ```yaml
   vpc:
     securityGroupIds: